jade-nl/rt.extras/Profiles/Base/README.md

 - Noise Reduction -> *On* (Chrominance part only, Luminance part is off)
 - Defringe -> *On*

-Some other preferences are dialled in as a starting point.
-These modules are not activated/on by default:
+Some other preferences are dialled in as a starting point, these are not activated/on by default:

 - Wavelet Levels
   - Edge Sharpness